UMWEDU/umw-commencement-sync/_pages/media.md

  	<li><a href="https://vimeo.com/336360580">Undergraduate Commencement</a></li>
 </ul>
 <h2><strong>Photos</strong></h2>
 The University offers graduates the opportunity to purchase professional photographs from the ceremony.
-Please visit <a href="https://www.gradimages.ca/universityofmarywashington">GradImages website</a> to view and order.
+Please visit <a href="https://www.gradimages.ca/universityofmarywashington">Grad Images website</a> to view and order.